Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Introduction

 \section{Introduction}

-According to the classification of finite-dimensional simple Lie superalgebras over complex numbers by Kac, a finite-dimensional simple Lie superalgebra is either isomorphic to one from the classical ones, or to one from the Cartan-type series (\cite{Kac77}).
-The Cartan-type simple Lie superalgebras consist of infinite series of the four types $W$, $S$, $\tilde S$ and $H$.
-The simple Lie superalgebra $W(n)$ ($n\in \bbz_{\geq 3}$) is the derivation algebra of the Grassmann superalgebra $\Omega(n)$ of $n$ generators, which is naturally $\bbz$-graded, arising from the grading on $\Omega(n)$.
+By Kac's classification theorem (\cite{Kac77}), finite-dimensional simple Lie superalgebras over the field of complex numbers are either of classical type or of Cartan type, with the latter consisting of infinite series of the four types $W(n)$, $S(n)$, $\tilde S(n)$ and $H(n)$.
+The simple Lie superalgebra $W(n)$ ($n \ge 3$) is the derivation algebra of the Grassmann superalgebra $\Lambda(n)$ on $n$ generators.
+Arising from the natural $\mathbb Z$-grading on $\Lambda(n)$, $W(n)$ is also naturally $\mathbb Z$-graded.
 The Lie superalgebras $S(n)$ ($n\geq 4$), $\tilde{S}(n)$ ($n\geq 4$) and $H(n)$ ($n\geq 5$) are Lie subalgebras of $W(n)$.
-The superalgebra $\tilde{S}(n)$ is not a graded subalgebra in $W(n)$ but it carries a filtration induced by the filtration of $W(n)$.
-The corresponding graded Lie superalgebra of $\tilde{S}(n)$ is isomorphic to $S(n)$.
+The superalgebra $\tilde{S}(n)$ is not $\mathbb Z$-graded, but carries a filtration induced by the filtration of $W(n)$.

-Irreducible finite dimensional representations of the Lie superalgebras of Cartan type were studied earlier (\cite{BL83}, \cite{Shap82}, {\sl{etc}.}), motivated by Rudakov's work on irreducible representations of infinite-dimensional Lie algebras of Cartan type (\cite{Rud73} and \cite{Rud75}).
-In \cite{Ser05}, Serganova studied the category of $\bbz$-graded representations over graded Lie superalgebras of Cartan type, determining the character formulas of their highest weight $\bbz$-graded irreducible modules.
-After that, there were some works on finite-dimensional modules over $W(n)$.
-For example, in \cite{BKN} the authors computed the cohomological support varieties of irreducible modules over $W(n)$ in the category of finite-dimensional modules which are complete reducible over the zero component $W(n)_0$, in \cite{Shom02} the author studied the blocks the finite-dimensional module category over $W(n)$.
+Irreducible finite-dimensional representations of Lie superalgebras of Cartan type were studied earlier (\cite{BL83}, \cite{Shap82}, etc.), motivated by Rudakov's work on irreducible representations of infinite-dimensional Lie algebras of Cartan type (\cite{Rud73} and \cite{Rud75}).
+In \cite{Ser05}, Serganova considered the category of $\bbz$-graded irreducible representations of graded Lie superalgebras of Cartan type, determined the character formulas of their $\bbz$-graded irreducible highest weight modules.
+After that, there were a few papers on finite-dimensional representations over $W(n)$.
+For example, in \cite{BKN} the authors computed the cohomological support varieties of irreducible $W(n)$-modules in a certain category, the objects of which are finite-dimensional and completely reducible over the zero component $W(n)_0$.
+In \cite{Shom02} Shomron studied the blocks of a certain category whose objects are finite-dimensional $W(n)$-modules by constructing extensions between irreducible modules.
+However, when considering categories containing infinite-dimensional objects, the situation becomes very complicated.

-In the present paper, we introduce and study a class of parabolic BGG category for graded Cartan type Lie superalgebras $X(n)$, $X\in\{W,S,H\}$, as an analogue of the Bernstein-Gelfand-Gelfand category of complex semisimple Lie algebras (see \cite{BGG} and \cite{Hum08}).
-Our purpose is to investigate blocks in this category, to develop the tilting module theory, and then to give character formulas of indecomposable tilting modules and indecomposable projective modules.